Da Mack

-Mac Yeboah (born 4 May 1987), better known by his ring name Da Mack, is a German professional wrestler.
+Mac Yeboah (born 4 May 1987), better known by his ring name Da Mack, is a German retired professional wrestler.
 He is best known for his work in Westside Xtreme Wrestling (wXw).

 Professional wrestling career

 Early career (2008–2013)

 Da Mack made his debut in 2008, and his first match was against fellow Nordisch Fight Club graduate Axel Dieter Jr., who would quickly become his tag team partner in the early stages of his career.
 Under the name Hot & Spicy, they gained traction in German Stampede Wrestling (GSW), before appearing regularly in Westside Xtreme Wrestling from 2012 onwards.